Mentors-Outreach/mentors-outreach/privacy-policy.md

 We may use third-party Service providers to monitor and analyze the use of our Service.

+**Google Analytics**

+Google Analytics is a web analytics service offered by Google that tracks and reports website traffic.
+Google uses the data collected to track and monitor the use of our Service.
+This data is shared with other Google services.
+Google may use the collected data to contextualise and personalise the ads of its own advertising network.

+For more information on the privacy practices of Google, please visit the Google Privacy Terms web page: <https://policies.google.com/privacy?hl=en>

+We also encourage you to review the Google's policy for safeguarding your data: <https://support.google.com/analytics/answer/6004245>.

-*   **Mixpanel**
+**Mixpanel**

 Mixpanel is provided by Mixpanel Inc.

 You can prevent Mixpanel from using your information for analytics purposes by opting-out.
 To opt-out of Mixpanel service, please visit this page: <https://mixpanel.com/optout/>

 For more information on what type of information Mixpanel collects, please visit the Terms of Use page of Mixpanel: <https://mixpanel.com/terms/>

 # Children's Privacy